dask/distributed/docs/source/scheduling-policies.rst

 Tasks that don't meet the root-ish criteria described above are selected as follows:

+First, we identify the pool of viable workers:

 1. If the task has no dependencies and no restrictions, then we find the least-occupied worker.
-2. Otherwise, if a task has user-provided restrictions (for example it must run on a machine with a GPU) then we restrict the available pool of workers to just that set, otherwise we consider all workers.
+2. Otherwise, if a task has user-provided restrictions (for example it must run on a machine with a GPU) then we restrict the available pool of workers to just that set.
+Otherwise, we consider all workers.
+3. We restrict the above set to just workers that hold at least one dependency of the task.

-3. From among this pool of workers, we determine the workers to whom the least amount of data would need to be transferred.
+From among this pool of workers, we then determine the worker where we think the task will start running the soonest, using :method:`Scheduler.worker_objective`.

-4. We break ties by choosing the worker that currently has the fewest tasks, counting both those tasks in memory and those tasks processing currently.
+1. We consider the estimated runtime of other tasks already queued on that worker.
+    Then, we add how long it will take to transfer any dependencies to that worker, based on the size of the dependencies, in bytes, and the measured network bandwith between workers.
+(This does *not* consider serialization time, nor whether the data is spilled to disk versus in memory on the worker.)
+In practice, the queue-wait-time (known as *occupancy*) usually dominates, so data will usually be transferred to a different worker if it means the task can start any sooner.
+2. It's possible for ties to occur with the "start soonest" metric, though uncommon when all workers are busy.
+We break ties by choosing the worker that has the fewest number of bytes of Dask data stored (including spilled data).
+Note that this is not the same as :ref:`managed memory <memtypes>`, nor the total memory used by the process.

 This process is easy to change (and indeed this document may be outdated).
-We encourage readers to inspect the ``decide_worker`` functions in ``scheduler.py``.
+We encourage readers to inspect the ``decide_worker`` and ``worker_objective`` functions in ``scheduler.py``.

 .. currentmodule:: distributed.scheduler

 .. autosummary:: decide_worker

 .. autosummary:: Scheduler.decide_worker

+.. autosummary:: Scheduler.worker_objective

 Choosing Tasks